The Nest

 Go Back To Previous Page

 Just over 44 million American households are renters.
 That means there are always millions of people looking for new rental properties and millions of opportunities for new propertycap rate calculator investors.
 If you’re considering investing in property, now’s a good time.
-One important thing to know when you’re looking at investing in property is the property’s cap rate.
+One crucial factor to consider when investing in property is the property’s capitalization rate (cap rate).
 Luckily, you can use a cap rate calculator.
-How to calculate the cap rate?
+How do you calculate the capitalization rate (also known as the cap rate)?

-Essentially, the cap rate can be calculated by dividing the net operating income of a property by the investor’s cost basis in the property.
+Essentially, the cap rate can be calculated by dividing a property’s net operating income by the investor’s cost basis in the property.

-• The net operating income is gross rent less expenses.
-For example, if a property generates $100,000 cash flows in gross income and has $30,000 operating expenses, the NOI would be $70,000.
+• The net operating income is gross rent minus expenses.
+For example, if a property generates $100,000 in gross revenue and has $30,000 in operating expenses, the NOI would be $70,000.

 • The property’s cost basis is the purchase price, closing costs, and renovation costs.